7Block Labs

 1) Design your interface contracts before you write code

-• OpenRPC for JSON‑RPC surfaces to nodes and bundlers; it enables interactive docs, codegen, tests, and change control for Ethereum RPC and 4337 bundler endpoints. (spec.open-rpc.org)
+• OpenRPC for your JSON-RPC surfaces, which connect to nodes and bundlers.
+This is super handy because it allows for interactive documentation, code generation, testing, and even change control for Ethereum RPC and 4337 bundler endpoints.
+Check it out here: spec.open-rpc.org.

 2) Ethereum in 2025: wire the latest protocol features into your API